Sondra94534/BuilderInventory/README.md

 ##LICENSE

-This project is licensed under the [MIT LICENSE].
+This project is licensed under the MIT License.